puppetlabs/iac/_posts/2020-12-18-status-update.md

 ## DSC

-DSC we are gathering momentum.
-Approximately 51 new DSC modules on the Forge.
+DSC is gathering momentum.
+We're now up to 51 [new DSC modules](https://forge.puppet.com/dsc) on the Forge.
 With every new module, we learn more and harden the solution.

 ## Inappropriate Terminology